 Sumner Rulon-Miller, Jr graduated from Princeton.
 He worked in advertising, insurance, and real estate, according to his obituary in the New York Times.
 He died in 1986.

 Henry ("Harry") Rulon-Miller was a star hockey player at Princeton Country Day School and Princeton University (class of 1958).
-He was assistant hockey coach at PCD and the longtime head hockey coach at Princeton Day School.
+He was an assistant hockey coach at PCD and the longtime head hockey coach at Princeton Day School.

 Sumner Rulon-Miller III graduated from Princeton in 1961.
 He was an insurance and real estate consultant and an avid sportsman.
 He died in 2011.